pdsmart/dPWR/README.md

 ## Credits

 Where I have used or based any component on a 3rd parties design I have included the original authors copyright notice.
+All 3rd party software, to my knowledge, is open source and freely useable, if there is found to be any component with licensing restrictions, it will be removed from this repository and a suitable link/config provided.

 ## Licenses